United States Equal Employment Opportunity Commission

 The United States Equal Employment Opportunity Commission (EEOC) is a United States federal government agency that was established via the Civil Rights Act of 1964 to administer and enforce civil rights laws against workplace discrimination.'
 The EEOC investigates discrimination complaints based on an individual's race, color, national origin, religion, sex (including sexual orientation, pregnancy, and gender identity), age, disability, genetic information, and retaliation for participating in a discrimination complaint proceeding and/or opposing a discriminatory practice.

 The commission also mediates and settles thousands of discrimination complaints each year prior to their investigation.
 The EEOC is also empowered to file civil discrimination suits against employers on behalf of alleged victims.
-The Commission cannot adjudicate claims or impose administrative sanctions.
-Since 2025, the acting chair of the EEOC is Andrea R. Lucas.
+The commission cannot adjudicate claims or impose administrative sanctions.
+Since 2025, the chair of the EEOC is Andrea R. Lucas.

 Process and enforcement

 Authority

 The EEOC has the authority to investigate and prosecute cases against most organizations, including labor unions and employment agencies, employing 15 workers or more, or, in the case of age discrimination, 20 or more workers.
 The commissioner of the EEOC can issue charges without a complainant, referred to as a "commissioner's charge."
 Discrimination complaints can be based on hiring, firing, promotions, harassment, training, wages, and/or benefits, and responsibility covers: